Gestational diabetes mellitus

 - the last meal should be 10-12 hours before blood sampling;

-- the test is so sensitive that it is not recommended to brush your teeth in the morning, chew chewing gum and paint your lips with decorative cosmetics;
+- the test is so sensitive that it is not recommended to brush your teeth in the morning, chew gum and paint your lips with decorative cosmetics;

 Gestational pregnancy - treatment